Siva-0310/crypto-alerts/dispatcher/readme.md

 - **Alert Decision Making:** Evaluates incoming price ticks against predefined alert criteria to determine which alerts to dispatch.
 - **RabbitMQ Integration:** Utilizes RabbitMQ for reliable message handling and processing.
 - **Concurrency Support:** Processes multiple tick messages simultaneously to enhance performance.
+- **Duplicate Alert Prevention:** Utilizes Redis to ensure alerts are not sent to RabbitMQ if they already exist.

 ## Code Overview